Bio and Re-Publication Policy…

 There, I killed a bunch of vegetables, managed to nurture some to harvest, and learned to raise animals, including chickens, ducks, goats, and even a baby deer.

 While my oldest daughter completed her degree in Canada, I homeschooled my youngest in the US.
-Recently, my intrepid kid and I went on a 7-week road trip around the perimeter of the USA to learn geography and history.
+My intrepid kid and I even went on a 7-week road trip around the perimeter of the USA to learn geography and history.

 Why was my blog a success when many others aren’t?